 - Determine transportation allowance

 - Monitor involvement in educational activities and provide help if needed (tutoring, etc.)

 - Complete a progress report at the end of each semester that may include school staff

-Once a parent receives their high school or GED diploma through the Crossroads Program, they qualify for a one-time graduation incentive of $250.
+Once a parent receives their high school or GED diploma through the Crossroads Program, they qualify for a one-time graduation incentive.

 How to Apply